IntersectMBO/plutus/doc/tutorials/contract-testing.rst

 contract that each handle refers to.

-To achieve this, every contract instance in a test is *named* by a ContractInstanceKey_, another associated datatype of the ContractModel_ class;
-we talk to a contract instance by referring to its ContractInstanceKey_.
-The ContractInstanceKey_ type is parameterised *both* on the type of the contract model, and on the observable state, :term:`schema`, and error type of the contract it refers to.
-Since the same test may refer to contracts of several different types, ContractInstanceKey_ is defined as a GADT.
+To achieve this, every contract instance in a test is *named* by a :hsobj:`Plutus.Contract.Test.ContractModel.ContractInstanceKey`, another associated datatype of the :hsobj:`Plutus.Contract.Test.ContractModel.ContractModel` class; we talk to a contract instance by referring to its :hsobj:`Plutus.Contract.Test.ContractModel.ContractInstanceKey`.
+The :hsobj:`Plutus.Contract.Test.ContractModel.ContractInstanceKey` type is parameterised *both* on the type of the contract model, and on the observable state, :term:`schema`, and error type of the contract it refers to.
+Since the same test may refer to contracts of several different types, :hsobj:`Plutus.Contract.Test.ContractModel.ContractInstanceKey` is defined as a GADT.

-In this particular case, there is only one type of contract under test, and so it suffices to define a ContractInstanceKey_ type with a single constructor.
+In this particular case, there is only one type of contract under test, and so it suffices to define a :hsobj:`Plutus.Contract.Test.ContractModel.ContractInstanceKey` type with a single constructor.
 There is one contract instance running in each emulated wallet, so we simply distinguish contract instance keys by the wallet they are running in: